-The piazza is the center of life in Italy, so it goes without saying that there are many important public squares in Rome.
-Here is a list of some of the Italian capital’s most important and beautiful piazze and how to get to them.
+The piazza is the center of life in Italy, so it goes without saying that there are many significant and historic public squares in the capital city of Rome.
+If you are visiting this southern Italian city, here are some of the most important and beautiful piazze Rome and details on how to get to them.

 01 of 06